Angelo Joseph Rossi: Life and career

 When his police force raided political offices and worker organizations after the strike, Rossi issued a statement: "I pledge to you that as Chief Executive in San Francisco I will, to the full extent of my authority, run out of San Francisco every Communist agitator, and this is going to be a continuing policy in San Francisco."

-During a period of publicized police scandal, he asked for and appropriated seventy thousand dollars to investigate corruption in the department.
-The District Attorney, Matthew Brady, hired Edwin Atherton, a private investigator, who published the Atherton Report on police corruption in 1937.
-He presided over groundbreaking ceremonies for the San Francisco City College in April 1937.
-He befriended and hosted Fiorello La Guardia in San Francisco and visited New York City as La Guardia's guest.
+During a period of publicized police scandal, he asked for and appropriated $70,000 to investigate corruption in the department.
+The district attorney, Matthew Brady, hired Edwin Atherton, a private investigator, who published the Atherton Report on police corruption in 1937.

-In an extended strike late in the late 1930s, Rossi lashed out at Harry Bridges, West Coast C.I.O. leader, saying the city is "sick of the alien" in a telegram to President Roosevelt, asking for federal intervention.
+In an extended strike in the late 1930s, Rossi lashed out at Harry Bridges, West Coast C.I.O. leader, saying the city is "sick of the alien" in a telegram to President Franklin D. Roosevelt, asking for federal intervention.
 In May 1942, six months after the bombing of Pearl Harbor, at the Tenney Committee hearings held in San Francisco, Rossi was subpoenaed, having been accused of supporting Italian fascism.
-According to the New York Times of May 26, 1942, "With tears in his eyes and a voice that broke with emotion, Mayor Angelo J. Rossi protested today his '100 per cent' loyalty to America and told a committee of the California Assembly that his presence before it as a witness was 'based on the damnable lies of irresponsible people'."
+According to The New York Times of May 26, 1942, "With tears in his eyes and a voice that broke with emotion, Mayor Angelo J. Rossi protested today his '100 per cent' loyalty to America and told a committee of the California Assembly that his presence before it as a witness was 'based on the damnable lies of irresponsible people'."
 He had been accused of making fascist salutes at San Francisco Columbus Day celebrations, which he strongly denied.
 Rossi testified that he removed a picture of Benito Mussolini from his office before the war began.
-He was defeated for reelection the following year following a rancorous campaign.
+Rossi had previously associated with Nazis.
+On October 3, 1938, he gave a speech at the California Hall, where 2,500 members of the pro-Nazi United German Societies were observing the annual German Day.
+The meeting was protested by a rally of 150 anti-fascists.
+Also attending the rally was Baron Manfred Freiherr von Killinger.

+Running for a fourth term as mayor in 1943, in a rancorous campaign, Rossi was defeated when a protégé of his, George Reilly, ran against him, splitting the Catholic vote, and when Roger Lapham was tapped by business interests to run, in part to advance their cause regarding the city's purchase of the Market Street Railway.

-He died in 1948 and is buried in Holy Cross Cemetery, Colma, California.
+He died in 1948 and is buried in Holy Cross Cemetery, in Colma, California.
 A city park-playground-pool and a street in the Richmond district of San Francisco are named after him.